bucketplus/ca-control-api-nodejs/Readme.md

 paramType is decided based on the need of the parameter. `paramType` is
 * `input` : if the parameter is needed as an `input` to the service
 * `ouput` : if the parameter is an `output` of the service
 * `option`: if the parameter is neither an input nor an output type and is needed by the service to provide additional information for the job.
-Eg. jp_language parameter in a text translation service which determines the language in which the service has to translate the text to.
+Eg. a JP_CONVERT_LANGUAGE parameter in a text translation service which determines the language in which the service has to translate the text to.

 ### Understanding manifest `params type`
 `type` is decided by the display and format type for the parameter. `type` is
 * `text` : if the parameter needs a text value.
 This is a string.
 * `boolean` : if the parameter needs a boolean value.
 This can be `true` or `false`.
 * `file`: if the parameter needs a file value.
 This can be a `bucketurl` *(url,localfile - Coming Soon)* . `bucketurl` is of the format `https://accesskey:secretkey@endpoint/path`, where
-  * `accesskey` and `secretkey` are the access key id and secret access key to access the bucket.
+  * `accesskey` and `secretkey` is the access key id and secret access key to access the bucket.
   * `endpoint` is the bucekt endpoint which is provider specific , eg. for a bucket in aws it would be bucket-name.s3.region-code.amazonaws.com'.
   * `path` is the path the bucket where the file is present or needs to be uploaded.
 It must include the filename with extension.
 Eg. mydirectory/filename.txt
 * `folder`: if the parameter needs a folder value.
 This can be a `bucketurl` *(url, localfile - Coming Soon)* . `bucketurl` is of the format `https://accesskey:secretkey@endpoint/path`, where